tanboonjoon/main/docs/UserGuide.md

 > - If a `COMMAND` is given, help is displayed for that command only.
 > - If no `COMMAND` is given, help is displayed for all commands available.
-> - Help is not shown if you enter an incorrect command e.g. `abcd`
+> - Help is not shown if you enter an incorrect command e.g. `help abcd`

 #### Adding a task: `add`
 Adds a task to the task list.